eugenp/tutorials/spring-rest-angular/README.md

-## Spring REST Angular Example Project
+## Spring REST Angular

+This module contains articles about Spring REST with Angular

 ### Relevant Articles: